Bytown (Province of Canada electoral district): Boundaries

 The Union Act, 1840 merged the two provinces of Upper Canada and Lower Canada into the Province of Canada, with a single Parliament.
-The separate parliaments of Lower Canada and Upper Canada were abolished.Union Act, 1840, 3 & 4 Vict., c.
-35, s.
-2. Prior to the Union, Bytown had been included in the electoral district of the County of Carleton in the Legislative Assembly of Upper Canada, but the Union Act provided that Bytown would constitute a separate electoral district in the Legislative Assembly of the new Parliament.
+The separate parliaments of Lower Canada and Upper Canada were abolished.
+Prior to the Union, Bytown had been included in the electoral district of the County of Carleton in the Legislative Assembly of Upper Canada, but the Union Act provided that Bytown would constitute a separate electoral district in the Legislative Assembly of the new Parliament.

 The Union Act gave the Governor General of the Province of Canada the power to draw the boundaries for the electoral district.
 The first Governor General, Lord Sydenham, issued a proclamation shortly after the formation of the Province of Canada in early 1841, establishing the boundaries for the electoral district:

 Members of the Legislative Assembly

 Bytown was represented by one member in the Legislative Assembly.
 The following were the members for Bytown.